Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits: Results

-We now turn to our numerical results.
-In what follows, we provide evidence the MILT and MIPT are different phase transitions.
-We will do so by observing the variances in cost function gradients, visualizations of the optimization process, and in information-theoretic measures of the optimization process.
+We first turn to our numerical results on HEA1, HEA2, and XXZ-HVA and then follow up with analytical insight from HUA.
+In what follows, we provide evidence the MILT and MIPT are different phase transitions, and there exists a coding BP phase in the range $0<p<p^{\text{MILT}}_c$.
+We will do so by observing the variances of cost function gradients, visualizations of the optimization process, and information-theoretic measures of the optimization process.